TAPGAP1/TP_GT_BC_Repo/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

+Filebeat

 - Copy the filebeat-config.yml file to /etc/ansible .
 - Update the filebeat-config.yml file to include the elk private IP on lines 1105 and 1805.
 - Run the playbook, and navigate to http://elk_public_ip/app/kibana to check that the installation worked as expected.

+Metricbeat

+- Copy the metricbeat-config.yml file to /etc/ansible.
+- Update the metricbeat-config.yml file to include the ELK private IP in lines 62 and 96.
+- Run the playbook, and navigate to http://(elk public IP):5601/app/kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_